tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/Shiny modules.md

 {{% summary %}}

-In this building block of the R Shiny series, we've focused on enhancing the functionality of Shiny apps through the use of Shiny `Modules`.
+In this article of the R Shiny series, we've focused on enhancing the functionality of Shiny apps through the use of Shiny `Modules`.
 - *Shiny Modules Introduction*: Shiny Modules are self-contained, composable components of a Shiny app, designed to be integrated into larger applications or other modules.
 - *Module Functionality*: Modules can handle inputs, outputs, or both, ranging from simple to complex interfaces with various controls and reactive elements.
 - *Module Creation*: We detailed the process of creating Shiny modules, emphasizing the importance of namespacing with `NS()` to maintain distinct input and output IDs.
 - *UI and Server Module Construction*: The tutorial included examples of building UI and server module components.
 - *Nesting Modules*: We delved into nesting modules, where an outer module uses an inner module.

-This building block is designed to provide a clear pathway for understanding and utilizing Shiny Modules, laying the groundwork for creating more sophisticated and organized web apps with R Shiny.
+This article is designed to provide a clear pathway for understanding and utilizing Shiny Modules, laying the groundwork for creating more sophisticated and organized web apps with R Shiny.

 {{% /summary %}}